American Indian languages

 How do you pronounce the word "Assiniboine"?
 What does it mean?

 Assiniboine is pronounced "ah-SIN-uh-boin."
-It comes from the Ojibwe name for the tribe, Assinipwan, which means "stone water people."
+It comes from the Ojibwe name for the tribe, Asiniibwaan, which means "stone Sioux."

 The Ojibwe probably called them this because they used heated stones to boil most of their food.